 Redfin Mortgage Highlights

-- Will offer purchase mortgages only
+- Only offer home purchase mortgages (no refinances yet)

 - No incentive to agents whose buyers work with Redfin Mortgage